Introducing New Cats to a Home with a Resident Cat(s)

 6. Repeat this process daily for two or three days or until the cats appear generally relaxed and settled.

 During scent transference, each cat should either ignore the odour or react positively (sniffing it with a relaxed posture).
 If there are any signs of distress or alarm it may be that the scent was introduced too quickly or at too close a range.
 In those circumstances do not proceed to step three.
 Go back a few steps and leave the cloths some distance away so that the cat has time to process and accept the new odours.
+If there are repeated negative responses contact a suitably qualified and registered behaviour counsellor for help.

 Step Three: Eye-to-Eye Contact